 If you are filing your taxes for the very first time, write to IRAS by 1 March to activate your myTax Portal account.

-If you are operating your online activities under a registered company, please refer to this Basic Guide for New Companies.
+If you are operating your online activities under a registered company, please refer to New company start-up kit for more details.